PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

 git commit -a -m "note about what you've done"  # Commit all changes you've made git push                                        # Uploads your progress to github
 ```
 - If this repository is configured to apply tests via continuous integration, then check back on whether your changes pass the tests.
+The results will be avaliable at a url like https://travis-ci.com/PsuAstro528/labN-GITHUBID/ .

 - When you're all done, close browser tabs and remember to go back to the "My Interactive Sessions" tab in the ACI Portal, click "Delete" for this Sessions and confirm.

 ---